 c.
 Connect your Moto E to PC via USB cable.

 d.
 Download and install Minimal ADB and Fastboot on your PC.

 You will see your Moto E bootloader screen with the following options:

 Normal Powerup Recovery Factory Switch Console [NULL: null] Barcodes BP Tools

 Step 3: Now navigate to the firmware extracted folder.
-Then press & hold shift key and then right click on the free space in the same folder.
-When right clicked (holding shift), you’ll see ‘Open Command window here‘ option.
-Click it & Command prompt will get opened.
+Then press & hold the shift key and then right-click on the free space in the same folder.
+When right-clicked (holding shift), you’ll see the ‘Open Command window here‘ option.
+Click it & the Command prompt will get opened.

 Type the following command one by one in the command prompt to flash the firmware package file:

 mfastboot flash partition gpt.bin mfastboot flash motoboot motoboot.img mfastboot flash logo logo.bin mfastboot flash boot boot.img mfastboot flash recovery recovery.img mfastboot.exe flash system system.img_sparsechunk.0 mfastboot.exe flash system system.img_sparsechunk.1 mfastboot.exe flash system system.img_sparsechunk.2 mfastboot flash modem NON-HLOS.bin mfastboot erase modemst1 mfastboot erase modemst2 mfastboot flash fsg fsg.mbn mfastboot erase cache mfastboot erase userdata

 Note that after you enter each command there is an ‘Okay’ message in return.